Paulina Lake

 Paulina Lake is one of the twin crater lakes in Newberry Crater, central Oregon, United States (the other being East Lake).
 It is located 6331 ft above sea level in the Newberry National Volcanic Monument near La Pine.
 The lake's primary inflow is seepage from East Lake, snow melt, and hot springs, and its outflow is Paulina Creek, a tributary of the Little Deschutes River.
 It has an area of 1531 acre, a volume of 249850 acre.ft, a maximum depth of 250 ft, a shore length of about 6.7 mi, and a residence time of about 46 years.
 The lake is classified as mesotrophic, with a transparency of approximately 13.1 ft.
 It is about 40 ft lower and one mile west of its twin, East Lake.

 Paulina Lake sits within the Newberry Crater, formed from over 500,000 years of volcanic activity.

-The lake bears the name of Paulina, a Snake Indian.
+The lake bears the name of Paulina, a Northern Paiute leader.